nommiin/trb-explorer/README.md

 # Information
 - Research was conducted using the PC version of de Blob (v0.28)
 - This utility is being made for fun, so pull requests are unlikely to be accepted
+- What does TRB stand for?
+(TOSHI resource binary?
+I dunno!)